 If you like cardio, limit it to 30 minutes.
 Doing it for one or two hours can be disastrous.

 To Keep Your Hormones Balanced

 The most important hormones for muscle growth are testosterone and growth hormone.
 In fact, high testosterone level is what makes men more muscular than women.
-So if you’re a lady don’t worry about being bulky – you don’t have enough T to support a muscular physique.
+So if you’re a lady don’t worry about being bulky – you don’t have enough T to support a

 This study found that strength training boosts these two hormones in young and elderly people.

 Research also shows that strength training lowers cortisol and estrogen levels – hormones which hinder weight loss.

 Improved Bone Health

 Strength training forces the bones to become denser and stronger because it puts pressure on them.
 This reduces risk of injuries and bone fractures.

 Now, if you’re in your 20’s and early 30’s, bone health may not be a concern, but as we grow older bones start to weaken.
 Strength training will keep bones strong at old age.

 Cardio may strengthen leg bones but it won’t do much for the upper body.
 I may also note that excess cardio can weaken your joints.